Shopify/polaris/src/components/Banner/README.md

     popover, or modal) should show inside of that element.
 - Focus on a single theme, piece of information, or required action to avoid overwhelming merchants.
-- Be dismissible unless they contain critical information or an important step a merchant needs to take.
+- Be dismissible unless they contain critical information or an important step merchants need to take.
 - Be concise and scannable—merchants shouldn’t need to spend a lot of time figuring out what they need to know and do.
 - Be limited to a few important calls to action with no more than one primary action.
 - Be used thoughtfully and sparingly for only the most important information.
-- Not be used as the primary entry point or mechanism to access information or actions a merchant needs to take on a regular basis.
+- Not be used as the primary entry point or mechanism to access information or actions merchants need to take on a regular basis.
 - Not be used for marketing information or upsell—[use callout cards](/components/structure/callout-card) instead.
 - Use the default icon for `success`, `info`, `warning` and `critical` statuses.
 If the icon is changed, use only [major, duotone icons](/design/icons#using-icons-in-your-designs).